 On January 26, 2021, Senator Dave Schatz, President Pro Tem of the Senate, appointed Senator John Rizzo (District 11) to the MOSERS Board of Trustees.
-Senator Rizzo will replace Senator Gina Walsh on the Board.
+Senator Rizzo replaced Senator Gina Walsh on the Board.

 As of November 2020, 419 active state employees working in a MOSERS benefit-eligible position live in Senator Rizzo’s district earning an annualized payroll of nearly $16.5 million as well as 542 MOSERS retirees or survivors who receive $7.7 million in annualized pension benefits.